bbawj/SSDC-Autobooker/README.md

 ### Email Setup

-The script uses environment variables to hold the EMAIL_USER and EMAIL_PASS variables and the gmail smtp server to send email notifications.
+This script sends automated emails through the gmail smtp to let you know when a booking has been made.
+To enable, type "y" when prompted by the console.
 For your own local use, turn on allow less secure apps for your gmail account [here](https://myaccount.google.com/lesssecureapps).
-This will allow the script to send automated email notifications using your own gmail to let you know when a booking has been made.
-If you wish to disable this feature, comment out lines 12-17 and 170-173 and it will still run fine.

 ### Running the script